pks5/machineblocks/docs/03_patterns_and_examples.md

 version: 3.0.4

+> **Render Output** — Compiler render artifact of MachineBlocks BML (SSOT), not an
+> authored source.
+Primary sources:
+> `com.machineblocks.bml.documentation.scad.BlockFileStructure`,
+> `ModulePatterns`, and related scad documentation Blocks.
+Future builds
+> regenerate this Markdown from BML.
+Do not edit as canonical — change BML first.

 ## Purpose of this Document

 This document defines the Block File structure, customizer conventions, config handling, and Block Module patterns.
 Each pattern is accompanied by concrete, production-ready examples.